programminghistorian/ph-submissions/lessons/gravity-model.md

 The result of the modelling process can be seen in Figure 5.
 As you can see on the map, there are in fact regional anomalies.
 There is a cluster of counties in the West Midlands (four blue counties) that were over-sending migrants to London.
 There were also a number of counties in the centre of the map and towards the north that were under-sending migrants (red), and there are a few regional anomalies sprinkled around the country.
 The remainder of this tutorial will walk you through the process of making those types of discoveries from a set of historical data, starting with the mathematics that allow us to do this type of work.

-{% include figure.html filename="figure5.png" caption="The anomalous counties in the original study, showing areas with fewer migrants than expected, more migrants than expected, and about the expected number." %}
+{% include figure.html filename="figure5.png" caption="Figure 5: The anomalous counties in the original study, showing areas with fewer migrants than expected, more migrants than expected, and about the expected number." %}

 The formula used to arrive at that result is provided below, with the following sections outlining the origins and rationale of that formula.